-The purpose of this study is to compare the usual treatment of chemotherapy plus atezolizumab to using bevacizumab and atezolizumab plus chemotherapy treatment.
-The addition of bevacizumab to the usual treatment could shrink your cancer.
-But it could also cause side effects, which are described in the risks section below.
+The purpose of this study is to compare the usual treatment alone or the usual treatment plus bevacizumab or a combination of bevacizumab and atezolizumab as a second-line therapy for head and neck cancers.
+The addition of study drugs could shrink or stabilize your cancer or stop it from growing.
+But, it could also cause side effects, which are described in the risks section below.

-This study will help study doctors find out if this different approach is better, the same, or worse than the usual approach.
-To decide if it is better, the study doctors will be looking to see if bevacizumab and atezolizumab plus chemotherapy increases how long a person lives without the disease worsening compared to the usual approach.
+This study will help the study doctors find out if this different approach is better than the usual approach.
+To decide if it is better, the study doctors will be looking to see if the addition of bevacizumab to the usual treatment or bevacizumab in combination with atezolizumab increases the life of patients compared to the usual approach.